aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/globalizationsettings/_index.md

 ### pivotSettings {#pivotSettings--}

-Gets or sets the globalization settings for pivot table.
+Gets or sets the globalization settings for the pivot table.

 ```javascript
 pivotSettings : PivotGlobalizationSettings;